KleistLab/WarpDemuX/README.md

 - adapter_med_dt/mad_dt: Dwell time statistics.
 Median/median absolute deviation for the dwell time per translocation event in the adapter.
 - fail_reason: Specific cause of detection failure

+For a more detailed explanation of the failed reads output, please refer to the [ADAPTed documentation](https://github.com/KleistLab/ADAPTed/blob/main/README.md#output).

 ### Boundaries
 When `--save_boundaries true` is set, successfully detected boundaries are saved to `detected_boundaries_[INDEX].csv` files in the `detected_boundaries/` directory.
 These files contain the same columns as failed reads output, except for the `fail_reason` column.

 ## Basecalling and split reads